5ujay/5ujay/README.md

 ---

 ## ✨ **Fun Fact**
-> "whatever you think is going to happen !" 💡
+> "Whatever you think is going to happen!" 💡

 ---

 **⭐ If you like my work, consider giving it a star!** 🌟